aimclub/FEDOT/README_en.rst

 Side Projects
 =============
+- The optimisation core implemented in `GOLEM <https://github.com/aimclub/GOLEM/>`__ repository.
 - The prototype of the web-GUI for FEDOT is available in the `FEDOT.WEB <https://github.com/aimclub/FEDOT.Web>`__ repository.
+- The prototype of FEDOT-based meta-AutoML in the `MetaFEDOT <https://github.com/ITMO-NSS-team/MetaFEDOT>`__ repository.

 Contacts
 ========